tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Finite Field Diffie-Hellman

 For finite field groups, a conventional Diffie-Hellman computation is performed.
-The negotiated key (Z) is converted to a byte string by encoding in big-endian, padded with zeros up to the size of the prime.
+The negotiated key (Z) is converted to a byte string by encoding in big-endian and padded with zeros up to the size of the prime.
 This byte string is used as the shared secret, and is used in the key schedule as specified above.